 Bees and wasps are two of the insects most beneficial to human beings.
-Normally bees produce honey and wax and serve as imperative pollinators.
-However, wasps attack and destroy numerous kinds of harmful insects including flies and caterpillars.
+Normally, bees produce honey and wax and serve as imperative pollinators.
+However, wasps attack and destroy numerous kinds of harmful insects, including flies and caterpillars.
 Despite their value, several kinds of bees and wasps are unwelcoming in and around buildings because of their ability to sting and their tendency to defend their nests.

-Wasps are rather like bees in appearance and honey bees are often blamed for the misdeeds of some of the social wasps such as hornets and yellow jackets.
-Wasps can sting repeatedly while the honey bee stings only once and leaves a stinger at the site of the sting.
+Wasps are rather like bees in appearance, and honey bees are often blamed for the misdeeds of some of the social wasps, such as hornets and yellow jackets.
+Wasps can sting repeatedly, while the honey bee stings only once and leaves a stinger at the site of the sting.
+Although both wasps and bees can be readily controlled with insecticides,.
+Honey bees present more serious removal problems because of the larger size of their colonies and their tendency to nest within the walls of buildings.

 Honey Bee Swarms

 Honey bee colonies mostly divide by swarming in the spring and early summer seasons.
 Half or more of the worker bees leave their home to begin a new colony, usually with their old queen.
-They cluster temporarily on some object such as a tree branch for a period of a few hours to several days and then enter a new home such as a hollow tree or the wall of a building.
+They cluster temporarily on some object, such as a tree branch, for a period of a few hours to several days and then enter a new home, such as a hollow tree or the wall of a building.

 Swarms are not usually, a problem unless they land in an inconvenient spot or if they are molested.
 They are best left alone until they leave.
 Otherwise, contact the local police department or other agencies for the names of beekeepers willing to collect swarms.
 Thus, the little value of the bees themselves and other difficulties of collecting swarms have forced numerous beekeepers to charge for the service.

-An alternative is to have the bees killed by a pest-control operator who will also charge for doing the job.
+An alternative is to have the bees killed by a pest-control operator, who will also charge for doing the job.
 If one person agrees to come for the bees, do not contact other people about doing the same job.

 Honey Bees in Buildings